10-3-pursuit/lab-intro-to-bootstrap-w-react/notes.md

 ### Footer.jsx

-Certainly!
-Here's an updated list including the Bootstrap class names used in your footer HTML snippet:

 1. **`<footer className="bg-warning text-center text-lg-end text-white">`**:
    - `bg-warning`: A Bootstrap class for applying a warning or yellow background color.
    - `text-center`: Centers text horizontally within the element.